2021 – Day 2 – Dr. Sandy Saperstein & Sacha St-Onge Ahmad

 Steps to Creating Accessible Courses

-Dr. Sandy Saperstein and Sacha St-Onge Ahmad
+Presented by Dr. Sandy Saperstein and Sacha St-Onge Ahmad

-(Sponsored by Department of Counseling, Higher Education, and Special Education)
+Sponsored by Department of Counseling, Higher Education, and Special Education

 2021 Disability Summit